Master of Arts in Sociology

 Students pursuing a career in higher education as community college faculty are trained in the art of teaching and enter the job market with valuable skills and experience.
 The Sociology Department proudly maintains a tradition of teaching excellence and our Graduate faculty model active, engaging instruction enriched by their own scholarly research.
 Moreover, selected students complete a teaching mentorship program and are given the chance to teach their own class.
 Graduates have secured full-time positions throughout North Carolina’s Community College system.

 Departmental faculty members are highly research active, with publications in well respected Sociology and specialty journals and grants from numerous state and federal organizations.
 Though faculty research and teaching interests are varied, the department has an emerging focus on issues related to social inequality, stratification, and diversity.
 The newly established Center for Diversity and Inequality Research, housed within the department, offers opportunities to engage structurally perpetuated inequalities.

 Members of the faculty are also affiliated with the Center for Health Services Research and Development, Center for Health Disparities Research, the Natural Hazards Research Center, the Institute for Interdisciplinary Coastal Science and Policy, the Center for Sustainable Tourism, the Regional Development Institute, the Women's Studies Program, the Religious Studies Program, the Leo W. Jenkins Cancer Center, and the Brody School of Medicine.

 The department's Graduate Handbook provides information about graduate faculty and their areas of interest, coursework requirements, areas of concentration, the comprehensive exam, thesis and practicum requirements, assistantship support, and other matters related to the M.A. in Sociology.
-If you would like further information regarding the M.A. program please e-mail Dr. AJ Jacobs.
+If you would like further information regarding the M.A. program please e-mail the Graduate Director.